 It’s been created by a girl from Brighton (my hometown) who’s original project became so popular online that people were imitating it, and so she decided she wanted a produce a kit for people to do it themselves.

 It’s a really fascinating project, and one that’s going into production as it’s reached it’s Kickstarter target by over double the amount needed.

 And that’s what makes this product so exciting, because it allows you to use your phone (not necessarily smart) as a camera for binoculars, telescopes, microscopes and more.

 When it hits the market, it will retail for $74.95, but can still buy it today for $70.

-If you want to capture beautiful images, without the frustration of a complicated camera, then watch my FREE video: All you have to do is click here.
+CLICK HERE if you want to capture breathtaking images, without the frustration of a complicated camera.

-And I also offer full length video courses covering these subjects:
+I also offer video courses and ebooks covering the following subjects: